-Management is responsible for the preparation and fair presentation of the financial statements, and for the preparation of the management board report, both in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with Part 9 of Book 2 of the Dutch Civil Code.
 Furthermore, management is responsible for such internal control as management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

 As part of the preparation of the financial statements, management is responsible for assessing the company's ability to continue as a going concern.
-Based on the financial reporting framework mentioned, management should prepare the financial statements using the going concern basis of accounting unless management either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
+Based on the financial reporting frameworks mentioned, management should prepare the financial statements using the going concern basis of accounting unless management either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
 Management should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.